The two most common complaints with clock repairs is the cost for what is done and the long time that it takes.

 We will take the movement in, unpack it, and then clean it and inspect it for $150.
 If it passes inspection, we will oil it and test it.
 If this is all that is needed then the final cost is the $150 plus the shipping back to you.
 The initial $150 is non refundable and is the fee for the cleaning, inspection, oiling and testing.
 If it does not pass inspection, we will contact you and let you know what else is going on with the movement and how much it will cost to fix it.
 Then it is purely up to you how you would like to proceed.

-Mechanical Clock - Removing Movement is organized by the type of clock.
-This is a basic guideline.
-It is not intended for every clock out there.
+This is a basic guideline for removing a mechanical clock movement.
+This is not for every clock, but most grand mother and grand father clocks produced after WW2.
 There are numerous clock makers and each have their own style.
 Anyone could have built your clock and mounted it in their own way.
 They all have the same basic steps for removal, but sometimes a clock maker puts their own twist on these things.

 Modern post WW2 Floor clocks